Wikijito7/OompaLoompas/README.md

 ### Error handling
 This app has error handling built in, it works by detecting and handling the errors that can occur in the app.
 The errors are handled in the following way:

-* If the app detects that there is no internet connection, or some error has ocurred while receiving the data, it will show a dialog with the error message and an _Accept_ button, which closes the dialog, _Retry_ button, which tries to make the connection again.
+* If the app detects that there is no internet connection, or some error has occurred while receiving the data, it will show a dialog with the error message and an _Accept_ button, which closes the dialog, _Retry_ button, which tries to make the connection again.
 If the user clicks on the _Retry_ button, the app will try to connect again.
 If the connection is successful, the app will continue working as normal.
 If not, it will show the same dialog again.
 This error handling can be scaled up, as it is defined in a single class called _ErrorType_, and captured on the _ErrorManager_ wrapped, so it can be used in any screen just by listening to LiveData's observer with an _AsyncResult_ object.

 * When a filter is applied, if there are no results, it will show a message on the screen saying that there are no results and a _Remove filters_ button which clears filters when clicked.